DaveJamieson/DaveJamieson/README.md

 From dissecting electronic components to leading a successful electrical business, my journey has been fueled by a relentless curiosity and a commitment to excellence.

-- 🔭 I’m currently working on: <a href='https://github.com/DaveJamieson/project-quote-calculator.git'>Project Quote Calculator</a>
+- 🔭 I’m currently working on: <a href='https://github.com/DaveJamieson/movies-app'>A Movies App for my Graduation Capstone Project!!</a>
 - 📫 How to reach me: <a href='https://www.linkedin.com/in/dave33jamieson/'>LinkedIn</a>
 - 😄 Pronouns: he/him
 - 🌱 I’m currently learning: backend web development - Mongo, Express, Node.js && Typescript